England Football Online

 Club(s)

 Played schoolboy football in Park School, Wanstead, where he scored 125 goals in one season, Halse also captained the Park School side.
 His junior clubs included Newportians FC of Leyton, Park School Old Boys FC, Wanstead FC and Barking Town FC, from where Clapton Orient FC signed him in 1905.
 Southend United FC followed in the 1906 close season.
-His 95 goals in 61 Southern League division two appearances saw him, in 1907, sign for Manchester United FC.
-In July 1912, Halse signed for Aston Villa FC.
-After setting up business in London, Villa allowed Halse to leave, and although Tottenham Hotspur FC were favourites for his signature, Chelsea FC signed him on 28 May 1913, and he remained with them through the war until July 1921, when Charlton Athletic FC obtained his signature.
+His 95 goals in 61 Southern League division two appearances saw him, on 23 March 1908, sign for Manchester United FC for £350, who beat other clubs to his signature.
+On 3 July 1912, Halse signed for Aston Villa FC for £1200.
+After setting up business in London, Villa allowed Halse to leave, and although Tottenham Hotspur FC were favourites for his signature, Chelsea FC signed him on 28 May 1913, and he remained with them through the war until 30 June 1921, when Charlton Athletic FC obtained his signature.
 He retired from playing in 1923.

 League honours